4 Questions and 10 Rules of Strategic Doing

 Before You Begin

-Example: EcoFriendly Inc.’s marketing team schedules regular, informal meetings in a relaxed setting.
-These sessions are designed to encourage open dialogue, where each member feels comfortable to express innovative ideas without fear of criticism.
+EcoFriendly Inc.’s marketing team has been stuck with the same limited approach to for the last year.
+One of their employees trained in Strategic Doing suggests a scheduled meeting in a relaxed setting.
+The session is designed to encourage open dialogue, where each member feels comfortable to express innovative ideas without fear of criticism.

 What Could We Do?